ikmb/exome-seq/docs/usage.md

 ## The genome assembly

 The choice of genome assembly depends a bit on your local community and mostly personal preference.
-If you downloaded the GATk genome bundle as per the installation instruations, you have the following options automatically available:
+If you downloaded the GATk genome bundle as per the installation instructions, you have the following options automatically available:

 - GRCh37 (the 1000 genomes reference)
 - GRCh38 (the current human reference assembly)